I am waiting for Mark.

 It would appear some things never change.

-After The Event features the three observational books, Tour De Europa, Versus America and Up Against It, plus extras.
-All three editions have been re-edited from the original manuscripts.
+After The Event features the three books Tour De Europa, Versus America and Up Against It plus Extras.
+You can read about the individual books here.